apenella/provisioning/continuous_delivery/docs/cookbook.md

 In the next section, are presented the recipies defined on this cookbook.

 ### continuous_delivery::default
-Default recipe controls the others recipes execution, installing the required pieces to the host and then deploys the continuous delivery environment components.
+Default recipe controls recipes execution, installing the required pieces to the host and then deploys the continuous delivery environment components.

 There are some opcional components not deployed by default, like [Portainer](https://portainer.io/) or [Registry UI](https://github.com/parabuzzle/craneoperator), but is possible to deploy them changing some attributes' values.
 These attributes are described below.